Frequently Asked Questions / Should Ask Questions

 Whether you use our services or those of another firm, an architect provides you with a partner and advocate that is skilled in design, reviewing construction, and approval sequences, which saves you time and money while making your project more usable and attractive. https://seconarchitect.com/interview-architects-selection-choice-deciding/

 Yes, it’s called a Feasibility Study.
-This offer, for $1600-expires December 31, 2020.
+This offer, for $1750-expires December 31, 2021.
 This is 6-9 hour “down and dirty” session where we measure the house or building, develop preliminary sketches, options, budget, and schedule for discussion and charting a course of action.
 It’s Great way to get the feel of what’s ahead with a low investment.
 Extremely useful (and the feasibility study costs are credited to future fees)!

 e.
 How does this process generally work?

 - After our initial meeting, we will send a letter of agreement outlining the factors and objectives that we discussed, the services we will provide, and the related fees and terms.
 After the return of the signed agreement and retainer, we get to work.
 Billing is done on a monthly basis commensurate with the amount of work completed.

 - In the early part of the project we’ll come to your home, office or project site to confirm/review your objectives, get familiar with the property and building and ask many questions, including your present and future needs, budget constraints, time and schedule factors, applicable site restrictions, considerations as to who may build and obtaining any available background information.

 Our services are typically categorized in 5 phases: